scottdavenport/ccc-landing2/scripts/README.md

 1. Check that your environment variables are set correctly
 2. Run `npm run db:check` to verify the database schema
 3. Run `npm run db:fix:preview` to fix the Preview database
+4. Run `npm run db:fix:prod` to fix the Production database
-4. Check the Vercel logs for more details on any errors
+5. Check the Vercel logs for more details on any errors

 ## Database Structure